Call for Participation

 Workshop on Silicon Errors in Logic – System Effects

-The growing complexity and shrinking geometries of modern device technologies are making high-density, low-voltage devices increasingly susceptible to the influences of electrical noise, process variation, transistor aging, and the effects of natural radiation.
+The growing complexity and shrinking geometries of modern manufacturing technologies are making high-density, low-voltage devices increasingly susceptible to the influences of electrical noise, process variation, transistor aging, and the effects of natural radiation.
 The system-level impact of these errors can be far-reaching.
-Growing concern about intermittent errors, unstable storage cells, and the effects of aging are influencing system design.
-This workshop provides a forum for discussing current research and practice in system-level error management.
+Growading concern about intermittent errors, unstable storage cells, and the effects of aging are influencing system design and failures in memories account for a significant fraction of costly product returns.
+Emerging logic and memory device technologies introduce several reliability challenges that need to be addressed to make these technologies viable.
+Finally, reliability is a key issue for large-scale systems, such as those in data centers.
+The SELSE workshop provides a forum for discussion of current research and practice in system-level error management.
 Participants from industry and academia explore both current technologies and future research directions (including nanotechnology).
 SELSE is soliciting papers that address the system-level effects of errors from a variety of perspectives: architectural, logical, circuit-level, and semiconductor processes.
 Case studies are also solicited.

 Key areas of interest are (but not limited to):

-Additional information and guidelines for submission are available here.
-Submissions should be PDF or Microsoft Word files in IEEE format that do not exceed four printed pages.
-Camera-ready papers can be up to six pages in length in IEEE format.
+Submissions and final papers should be in PDF following IEEE two-column conference proceedings format that does not exceed six printed pages.
 Papers are not made available through IEEE and authors retain the copyright of their work.
-Authors may optionally choose to make their final papers available online through the SELSE webpage.
+Authors may optionally choose to make their presentations available online at the workshop web site.

 - Register to submit a paper: December 8, 2014

 - Paper submission: December 15, 2014

 - Authors notification: January 30, 2015